sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 [<img src="/news/images/tryitnow_purp1.svg" alt="Try It Now!" title="" width="400px" />](https://demo.sandstorm.io/appdemo/e5eaqnrqfrhgax1awtgw9uqayg42kcen2gkpynjs3j5mww7w3rp0)

 You may be familiar with OSM phone applications like [Organic Maps](https://organicmaps.app/) that download entire regions of the map at once so you can search and browse privately.
 Desert Atlas was inspired by this model.
-Unlike many OpenStreetMap web applications, the map regions are fully hosted in your grain, and downloaded with the same ease of point-and-click that you expect from Sandstorm.
-Unlike Organic Maps, Desert Atlas makes it easy to share your map with a friend or plan a trip together, all on a private server that you trust.
+Unlike many OSM web applications, the map regions are fully hosted in your Sandstorm grain, and downloaded with the same ease of point-and-click that you expect from Sandstorm.
+Unlike Organic Maps, Desert Atlas makes it easy to share your map with a friend or plan a trip together on a private server that you trust.

 ![Screenshots, downloading and searching in El Paso, Texas](/news/images/desert-atlas-el-paso-example.png)